hiroaki256/html-video-transcoder/README.md

 - Monitor progress via the progress bar
 - File will automatically download upon completion

+## Performance Optimization

+This transcoder is built on WebCodecs and MediaBunny for maximum performance.
+Key optimizations include:

+- **Hardware Acceleration**: Automatic GPU utilization for encoding/decoding
+- **Passthrough Mode**: Ultra-fast stream copying when bitrate is set to "maintain"
+- **Zero-Copy Transfer**: Efficient memory management between workers
+- **Smart Codec Selection**: H.264 for speed, AV1 for compression

+**📖 For detailed performance tips and codec selection guidelines, see [Performance Guide](performance-guide.md)**

+### Speed Expectations
+- **Passthrough Mode**: 10-30 seconds for any file (container remux only)
+- **H.264 Transcoding**: 2-4x realtime on 1080p with hardware acceleration
+- **H.265/AV1**: Slower but better compression (see guide for details)

 ## Technical Specifications

 ### Libraries Used